z4kn4fein/trybot/README.md

 ### Circuit state handler

-The circuit state handler is an other abstraction which allows the customization of the internal behavior of the Circuit Breaker.
-Usually it can be used to store the actual Circuit State, however there are other use cases where it could be very useful to customize the handling of that state.
-As an example you can check a [DistributedCircuitStateHandler](https://github.com/z4kn4fein/trybot/tree/master/sandbox/trybot.distributedcb) implementation used to simulate a case where the Circuit State is shared between several Circuit Breakers using a distributed cache for example.
+The circuit state handler is an other abstraction which allows the customization of the Circuit Breakers internal behavior.
+Usually it could be used to store the actual Circuit State, however there are other use cases where it could be very useful when you have the ability to modify the handling of that state.
+As an example you can check the [DistributedCircuitStateHandler](https://github.com/z4kn4fein/trybot/tree/master/sandbox/trybot.distributedcb) implementation used to simulate the case when the Circuit State is shared between several Circuit Breakers in a distributed cache.

 If you'd like to create a custom state handler you have to implement the `ICircuitStateHandler` interface:
 ```c#